 What is the point of Psychology

-A psychology A-level will equip you with an understanding of the theories behind intelligence, relationships and how to influence human behaviour.
+Studying Psychology will equip you with an understanding of the theories behind intelligence, relationships and how to influence human behaviour.
 Widely considered one of the most universally useful areas of study, psychology helps you understand all aspects of human behaviour, which is why it can be applied broadly.

 Below are some activities to explore just some of what we encounter in our study of the human mind and behaviour.